matroux/ITO33-old/content/solutions/cococ33.md

     - enable: true
       type: solutions
       title: >-
-        pricing and risk management framework
+        Valuation and risk management service

         for regulatory capital securities
       subtitle: WE PROVIDE THE SOLUTION FOR ASSET MANAGEMENT